 Collections

-. transform Journal it! into a powerful personal database with 30 property types and bi-directional between collections.
+transform Journal it! into your personal database with 30 property types and bi-directional between collections.

 When to Use